Information for women

 Why have I been asked to take part?

-You have been invited to take part in this study as you have been diagnosed with POI.
-We are looking for a total of 480 women to take part from throughout the United Kingdom.
-If you are planning to become pregnant within the next 12 months you will not be able to take part.
+You have been invited to take part in this trial as you have been diagnosed with POI and are aged between 18 and 39.
+We will check that the study treatments are suitable for you before you start.
+If you are planning to become pregnant within the next 12 months, you will not be able to take part.

 What would taking part involve?